tnog/clean-testimonials/readme.txt

 1. Easy to use shortcodes when editing content in the WordPress admin area.
 2. PHP code if you are a developer (see FAQ).

+This plugin is in constant development.
+If you have any feature requests or questions, please feel free to submit them via this plugins support forum

 = Features =

 * Creates a "Testimonials" link in your WordPress admin area which allows you or your visitors to submit Testimonials.